The ARGUS North Sea Dated crude price assessment

 Argus methodology is always designed to reflect market practice.
 These assessments have evolved over time to incorporate market developments and participants have had input into that process through regular engagement and formal consultations.
 They are intended to capture maximum market liquidity and transparency.
 Any changes are announced well in advance.

 The Argus Crude methodology is publicly available and always current.
 Please follow this link to the latest version of this document, in which the Argus North Sea Dated assessment and all of our other crude assessments are explained.
 Argus editorial and business development staff are also available to answer specific queries on methodology.

-The Argus North Sea Dated assessment is used by physical market participants, tax authorities, financial entities and international organisations as a benchmark or reference for the price of North Sea crude, against which other grades of crude around the world can be measured.
+The Argus North Sea Dated assessment is used by physical market participants, tax authorities, financial entities and international organisations as a benchmark or reference for the price of crude in Europe, against which other grades of crude around the world can be measured.